 An overview of abnormal behavior as a portion of the continuum of human behavior.
-The course will cover the field's historical approaches, the range of psychological disorders, as well as their biological, psychological, social consequences, and treatment Optional credit/no credit or grade.
+The course will cover the field's historical approaches, the range of psychological disorders, as well as their biological, psychological, social consequences, and treatment Lecture & lab.
+Optional credit/no credit or grade.
 Transferable to CSU; UC.

-PSYCHOLOGY 160 - 3 Units Human Growth and Development
+Human Growth and Development

 The course enables the student to understand human development from conception to death.
 Physical, mental and psychosocial development are explored for each age group.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-PSYCHOLOGY 165 - 3 Units Human Sexuality - Psychobiological Basis
+Human Sexuality - Psychobiological Basis

 Recommended for transfer students.
 This course involves an analysis of the interconnections between psychological experiences and the structure and function of the human sexual body.
 Topics include growth and development, reproduction and contraception, disabilities, dysfunction and therapy, as well as differing social values attached to each of these processes.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-PSYCHOLOGY 185 - 4 Units Introduction to Experimental Psychology
+Introduction to Experimental Psychology

 Principles of the scientific method and various research designs (experimental and correlational), will be examined.
 Students will apply these techniques and complete an original research project.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.
 (CAN PSY 8) May not be offered each semester.